Lord, Deliver Me from Distractions (Colossians 3:1-2)

 What is distracting you from being focused on the Lord?

 If there was one change you made to your daily routine or thought life that could help your eyes stay fixed on Jesus, what would it be?

 Don’t let good things keep you from the best things God has for you.

 When you are tempted to give up, remind yourself that your labour is not in vain in the LORD.

-Prayer: Father, I confess I’ve allowed myself to be distracted, and I don’t want to be anymore.
+Prayer: Father, I confess I’ve allowed myself to be distracted and I don’t want to be anymore.
 Please forgive me, give me a clear sense of Your calling on my life.
 Help me to stay focused and attentive on serving You.
-Give me the strength and self-control I need to fix my eyes on You, so I can learn what You want me to learn and be who You want me to be.
+Give me the strength and self-control I need to fix my eyes on You so that I can learn what You want me to learn and be who You want me to be.
 You are worthy of my full attention.
 I want to hear Your voice.
-Whatever it takes, Lord, help me to pursue only what You call me to do, and deliver me from distractions.
+Whatever it takes, Lord, help me to pursue only what You call me to do and deliver me from distractions.
 In Jesus’ name, amen.

 If this post in any way, has blessed you, please share this website and its articles with others:

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
 His devotions are centered on how to grow closer to the Lord through a personal relationship with Christ.